Best Private Student Loans for Bad Credit

 Edly

 Edly Income-Based Repayment (IBR) Student Loans, originated by Edly’s partner FinWise Bank, provide an alternative loan option for students.
 Students who are approved for an Edly student loan will not have to make payments while in school.
 Instead, borrowers make payments after graduation based on their income.
 Due to the structure of IBR loans, borrowers have a variety of benefits when it comes to repayment.
-An Edly IBR loan is best if you are seeking a loan option with no cosigner, competitive repayment terms, and flexible repayment options.
+Therefore, an Edly IBR loan is best if you are seeking a loan option with no cosigner, competitive repayment terms, and flexible repayment options.

 LendKey